IRS Forms

 I lost more than I won, can I net it

-No. Report the full amount of winnings, then if you itemize, claim losses on Schedule A, limited to your total winnings.
+No. Report the full amount of winnings, then if you itemize, claim losses on Schedule A. Note the One Big Beautiful Bill Act now caps the gambling loss deduction at 90% of your losses, and in no case more than your total winnings.
 Keep contemporaneous records.

 Do noncash prizes count

 Yes.
 Noncash prizes are included at fair market value.
-If withholding applies and the payer pays the tax on your behalf, the effective rate is 31.58% due to gross up rules.
+If withholding applies and the payer pays the tax on your behalf rather than collecting it from you, gross up rules raise the effective withholding above the stated rate, because the tax the payer covers is itself treated as additional winnings.

 Where exactly do I put W‑2G amounts on my return

-Enter winnings on Schedule 1 with your other income items, then claim Box 4 federal withholding with the rest of your withholding on Form 1040.
-For 2024, the lines are Schedule 1 line 8b and Form 1040 line 25c.
+Enter winnings on the "Other income" line of Schedule 1 with your other income items, then claim Box 4 federal withholding on the federal income tax withheld line of Form 1040 with the rest of your withholding.
 Always check the current year instructions for the exact line numbers.

 Every Form Represents Work Your Team Has to Deliver